mayasaffron/Kaur-Health/testing.md

                 {% endif %}
             </div>
 ```
-- then i needed to do the back end work, which wasnt as simple because the blogs were displayed via a class as opposed to a method.
+- then I needed to do the back end work, which wasn't as simple because the blogs were displayed via a class as opposed to a method.
 - I had to use a method within the class
 ```
 class HomeView(ListView):